timothyhull/breadpool-self-eval/docs/index.md

 ??? clipboard "RCR OC Membership :material-cursor-default-click:"

     - OC member from January to December of 2023.
-    - OC member from January 2024 to present.
+    - OC member from January to December of 2024.
-    - OC co-chair-elect for a term from January to December of 2025.
+    - OC co-chair from January 2025 term from January to present.

 ??? technology "RCR Technology Enhancements :material-cursor-default-click:"